IoT-Experiments/smarthome/README.md

 requests similar to the one your app will receive from the Google Assistant when SYNCing, QUERYing, or EXECuting smart home device control with your cloud.
 The path for requests to this app is '/smarthome'.

-This sample also includes a mock-assistant-platform module that you can use to locally test your Smart Home app with mocked requests for the SYNC, QUERY, and EXEC intents that you will receive from the Google Assistant.
-See below for instructions on how to use.
-It is hard coded to use the account under username 'rick' given in `smart-home-provider/datastore.js`.
-However you swap the appropriate Bearer token in the makeReq method of the mock-assistant-platform.

 ## Setup Instructions